 Excellent Obedience Training Choke Collar for Pitbull

-It is a high time to start educating your dog and teach him leash manners.
+It is high time to start educating your dog and teach him leash manners.
 During the process of training don't forget about your pet's look.
 As a rule, metal collars damage the dog's coat, but this Chrome-plated Choke Chain eliminates such a problem.
 The collar consists of long and smooth links, that don't tangle or knot the hair.
 The training effect of this tool will simplify understanding between you and your naughty canine, making him follow all your commands.
 Besides, it has an unusual design - unlike the other models, it is equipped with a snap hook for quicker releasing of the dog.

 Click on the picture to see bigger image